jamesmckechnie/design-examples/README.md

 ![Add to a project](link)

-6. Share by clicking on 'sumbit new issue'
+6. Share by clicking on "Sumbit new issue"

 ![Sumbit new issue](link)